Healthcare Digital Marketing for Software: Why Work with an Agency?

 In addition to being a HubSpot Partner Agency, Spot On has partnered with several healthcare software clients over the years.
 For example, one of our clients is Prevounce, a company that offers practice-specific, software-based programs for preventive care, chronic care management, and remote patient monitoring.

-Not long after partnering with Spot On, Prevounce saw their website increase from zero organic search results to ranking for several high-volume keywords on the first page of Google, which ultimately led to a 1,600% increase in deals.
+Not long after partnering with Spot On, Prevounce saw its website increase from zero organic search results to ranking for several high-volume keywords on the first page of Google, which ultimately led to a 1,600% increase in deals.
 Read our case study to learn more about how Spot On helped Prevounce.

 If you’d like to learn more about how Spot On can improve your company’s digital marketing strategy and results, schedule a time to chat with us.